google/gnostic/README.md

 are a language-neutral, platform-neutral extensible mechanism for serializing structured data.

-The OpenAPI Compiler reads OpenAPI specifications into Protocol Buffer representations and reports errors, resolves internal dependencies, and writes the results in in a binary form that can be used in any language that is
+Gnostic reads OpenAPI specifications into
+Protocol Buffer representations and reports errors, resolves internal dependencies, and writes the results in in a binary form that can be used in any language that is